-The pros and cons of glasses and contact lenses
+Pros and cons of glasses and contact lenses

-It can be difficult to decide whether glasses or contact lenses are right for you.
+It’s often difficult to decide whether glasses or contact lenses are right for you.

 Where glasses may be better in some areas, contact lenses are an improvement in others.
-And of course there is the third option, Laser Eye Surgery—an elective procedure that can eliminate the need to use both glasses or contact lenses.
+And of course there is the third option, Laser Eye Surgery — an elective procedure that can eliminate the need to use both glasses or contact lenses.

 But for most people, their entrance into the world of vision correction begins with rectangular frames or thin see through lenses.
 So to get a better idea which is right for you, let’s take a cold hard look at them and compare some of their biggest pros and cons.